mrs-brubotics/documentation_brubotics/source/Building_the_Hardware.rst

      We do not use the feet of the frame but instead 3D print custom feet as to reserve more space for additional hardware (e.g., an encoder mechnism for payload transport) at the bottom part of the UAV.

-(updated)
-  .. admonition:: todo

-     make sure the picture gets cropped (as to delete the excessive white borders)

 * **Flight Controller (FC)**: the FC is an electronic board with sensors (e.g., accelerometer, gyroscope, barometer, GPS) required for controlling the attitude (and position) of the UAV.